Wilhelm Barthlott

-Wilhelm Barthlott (born 1946 in Forst, Germany) is a German botanist and biomimetic materials scientist.
+Wilhelm Barthlott (born 22 June 1946 in Forst, Germany) is a German botanist and biomimetic materials scientist.
 His official botanical author citation is Barthlott.

-Barthlott's areas of specialization are biodiversity (Global distribution, assessment, and change in biodiversity) and Bionics/Biomimetics (in particular, superhydrophobic biological surfaces and their technical applications).
+Barthlott's areas of specialization are biodiversity (global distribution, assessment, and change in biodiversity) and bionics/biomimetics (in particular, superhydrophobic biological surfaces and their technical applications).

 He is one of the pioneers in the field of biological and technical interfaces.
-Based on his systematic research on plant surfaces, he developed self-cleaning (lotus effect) technical surfaces and technical surfaces, which permanently retain air under water (Salvinia effect).
-This led to a paradigm shift in particular areas of material science and facilitated the development of superhydrophobic biomimetic surfaces.
+Based on his systematic research on plant surfaces, he discovered the self-cleaning (lotus effect) biological surfaces and developed superhydrophobic technical surfaces for different applications (e.g. Salvinia effect and oil-water-separation).
+The Bartlott Effects led to a paradigm shift and disruptive technologies in material science and facilitated the development of superhydrophobic biomimetic surfaces.
 His map of the global biodiversity distribution is the foundation for numerous research topics.
-Barthlott has been honored with many awards (e. g. the German Environment Award) and memberships in Academies (e. g. the German National Academy of Science Leopodina).
-A large red-flowering tropical shrub, Barthlottia madagascariensis and other plants are named after him.
+Barthlott has been honored with many awards (e. g. the German Environmental Prize) and memberships in academies (e. g. the German National Academy of Sciences Leopoldina).
+A large red-flowering tropical shrub, Barthlottia madagascariensis, and other plants are named after him.

 Career

-Wilhelm Barthlott descends from a French Huguenots family, which arrived with Jacques Barthelot in 1698 on the grounds of the Maulbronn monastery in Germany, where his mother's family houses had existed already before 1520.
-He studied biology, physics, chemistry, and geography at the University of Heidelberg, Germany.
-He earned his doctorate in 1973 with a dissertation on systematics and biogeography of cacti investigated by means of scanning electron microscopy.
-He was appointed a professorship at the Free University of Berlin (Freie Universität Berlin) at the Institute for Systematic Botany and Plant Geography from 1982 to 1985.
-In 1985 he became the chair of systematic botany at the Botanical Institute of the University of Bonn and also the director of the Botanical Gardens.
+Barthlott descends from a French Huguenot family, which arrived with Jacques Barthelot in 1698 on the territory of the Maulbronn Monastery in Germany, where his mother's family houses had existed before 1500.
+Wilhelm Barthlott studied biology, physics, chemistry, and geography at the University of Heidelberg, Germany.
+He earned his doctorate in 1973 with a dissertation supervised by Werner Rauh on systematics and biogeography of cacti investigated by means of scanning electron microscopy.
+He held a professorship at the Free University of Berlin at the Institute for Systematic Botany and Plant Geography from 1982 to 1985.
+In 1985 he became the chair of systematic botany at the Botanical Institute of the University of Bonn and also the director of the Botanical Garden.
 In 2003 he established the Nees Institute for Biodiversity of Plants as founding director.
 He was influential in the reorganization and expansion of both institutions.

-Barthlott became emeritus in 2011, and continued as the head of the long-run research project "Biodiversität im Wandel" ("Biodiversity in Change") until 2015, of the Academy of Sciences and Literature of Mainz.
-He co-founded with Walter Erdelen (UNESCO) the Biodiversity Network in Bonn BION in 2011, which was implemented by Wilhelm Barthlott and his successor Maximilian Weigend in 2013.
+Barthlott took emeritus status in 2011, and continued as the head of a long-running research project Biodiversität im Wandel (Biodiversity in Change).
 He is investigating biological and technical superhydrophobic interfaces within the scope of his research projects in biomimetics.

-Barthlott published one of the internationally most cited papers in plant science.
-His work in materials science based on superhydrophobic Lotus Effect surfaces "can be considered the most famous inspiration from nature ....and has been widely applied...in our daily life and industrial productions".
+Barthlott published one of the most cited papers plant science and materials science.
+His work in materials science based on superhydrophobic lotus effect surfaces "can be considered the most famous inspiration from nature ... and has been widely applied ... in our daily life and industrial productions".